 Career Information for a TV Repair Technician

-The average salary for electronic home entertainment equipment repairers and installers was $37,310 per year, according to 2013 BLS statistics.
-The majority of professionals worked in electronics and appliance stores in 2013, though some of the highest paid worked for the local government and elementary and secondary schools.
+The average salary for electronic home entertainment equipment repairers and installers was $39,670 per year, according to 2015 BLS statistics.
+The majority of these professionals worked in electronics and appliance stores in 2015, though some of the highest paid worked for cable companies and wired telecommunication carriers.